Mike Hopkins (astronaut)

-Michael Scott "Mike" Hopkins (born December 28, 1968) is a United States Space Force colonel and a former NASA astronaut.
+Michael Scott Hopkins (born December 28, 1968) is a United States Space Force colonel and a retired NASA astronaut.
 Hopkins was selected in June 2009 as a member of the NASA Astronaut Group 20.
 He made his first spaceflight as a flight engineer on Soyuz TMA-10M for Expedition 37/38 from September 2013 until March 2014.
 He is the first member of his astronaut class to fly in space.
 Hopkins is the first astronaut to transfer to the U.S. Space Force, participating in a transfer ceremony on the International Space Station.
 Prior to his transfer, he served over 27 years in the United States Air Force.

 Biography

 Early life and education

-Michael Scott Hopkins was born on December 28, 1968, in Lebanon, Missouri but grew up on a farm in Richland, Missouri in a United Methodist family.
+Michael Scott Hopkins was born on December 28, 1968, in Lebanon, Missouri and grew up on a farm in Richland, Missouri in a United Methodist family.
 After graduating from the School of the Osage High School in Lake of the Ozarks, Missouri, in 1987, he entered the University of Illinois at Urbana-Champaign.
 While there, he played defensive back for the Illinois Fighting Illini football team and was awarded the Big Ten Medal of Honor, which recognizes one male and one female student from the graduating class of each Big Ten member school, for demonstrating joint athletic and academic excellence throughout their college career.
 He graduated in 1991 with a Bachelor of Science degree in aerospace engineering.
 He followed his undergraduate studies with a Master of Science degree in aerospace engineering from Stanford University, which he earned in 1992.